How to Use WhatsApp for Startup Marketing

 2. Start with Your Warmest Leads

-Don’t blast cold messages.
-That’s spammy.
-Instead, begin your WhatsApp for startup marketing journey with people who already know you—your early customers, email subscribers, or even LinkedIn connections.
-These are warm leads who are far more likely to engage.
+Don’t blast cold messages — that’s spammy.
+Begin your WhatsApp for startup marketing journey with people who already know you:

-Create opt-in forms via your website or social channels.
-Offer something valuable in return—maybe a discount, a free PDF, or early access to a feature—to get people to willingly join your WhatsApp list.
+Create opt-in forms on your website or social channels.
+Offer something valuable (a discount, a free PDF, early access) to get people to willingly join your WhatsApp list.

 3. Use Broadcast Lists and Segmentation

-WhatsApp Business lets you create broadcast lists, allowing you to send personalized messages to multiple users at once—without creating a group.
-This is perfect for product updates, event invites, or curated content drops.
+WhatsApp Business lets you send personalized messages to multiple users without creating a group.
+This is perfect for:

-But here’s the key: Segment your audience.
-Don’t send the same message to everyone.
-Use user behavior, interests, or demographics to send more relevant content.
-That’s how you make your WhatsApp for startup marketing feel like a conversation, not a campaign.
+Segment your audience to send relevant messages.
+That’s how you make WhatsApp for startup marketing feel like a conversation, not a campaign.

 5. Deliver Value, Not Just Promotions